giacomo-timelli/LM_Bioinformatics_HMM_KunitzDomain/README.md

 This project was carried out as part of the Laboratory of Bioinformatics 1 during my **MSc in Bioinformatics at the University of Bologna** (Alma Mater Studiorum), aiming  to integrate approaches from structural bioinformatics, sequence analysis, and statistical validation of predictive models.

 ## Needed Packages
-We recommend using `[conda](https://docs.conda.io/en/latest/)` to manage the project environment and dependencies.
+We recommend using [conda](https://docs.conda.io/en/latest/) to manage the project environment and dependencies.
 The following packages were installed:

-**CD-HIT** – for clustering and reducing redundancy of protein sequences
+**CD-HIT** – for clustering and reducing redundancy of protein sequences.
 ```bash
 conda install -c bioconda cd-hit
 ```